rafet2005/test-repo2/chipseq_test.md

 **Using Rstudio, we will check the quality of the peaks.**

-**First step: construct a sample sheet describing the ChIP-seq experiment and saved it as a csv file.**
+**First step: construct a sample sheet describing the ChIP-seq experiment and save it as a csv file.**

 **Sample sheet format**